dprotti/infinity-plugin/README.md

 Modes
 -----

 The plugin has two modes.
-Default is non-interactive.
+Default is Non-Interactive.

-- Non-Interactive Mode:
+**Non-Interactive Mode**:

 States and palettes periodically switches in a random sequence.